afloresep/afloresep.github.io/_pages/about.md

   - Algorithms for unconstrained and constrained optimization with inequalities (e.g. gradient descent, Newton’s method, trust-region methods, active set approaches, interior point methods, …).
     A major goal of the course is to train students in appropriately modelling optimization problems, and identifying suitable optimization algorithms, based on the understanding of their specific strengths and weaknesses.

+  Learning outcome:
+  - Understand which classes of optimization problems are easy/hard to solve.
+  - Model or re-formulate problems in a way that they become easier (e.g. convex).
+  - Understand the fundamental ideas behind unconstrained, constrained and mixed-integer optimization.
+  - Implement and use various optimization algorithms (programming exercises are in C++).
+  - Understand and tune the parameters and output statistics that are exposed by optimization packages.

 **Note:** All material posted here reflects my own work and thoughts.
 Naturally, I won’t share any restricted resources or information meant solely for enrolled students.

 ### Portfolio
 This section will document any projects I undertake during my PhD or on my own.
 It serves two main purposes: